frappe/erpnext_documentation/user/manual/en/CRM/customer.md

 #### 2.4 Credit Limit and Payment Terms

-You can set the Credit Limit and when a sales order or a sales invoice is booked, the credit limit will be validated.

-Credit Limit can also be set in Customer Group and in Company.

-The order of precedence is as following

-* Credit Limit in Customer
-* Credit Limit in Customer Grouping
-* Credit Limit in Company

-If the credit limit is to be considered only for the sales invoices and not for the sales orders booked, check 'Bypass credit limit check at Sales Order'.
+You can set the credit limit by entering the amount in 'Credit Limit' field.
+Read [Credit Limit](/docs/user/manual/en/CRM/articles/credit_limit) for more details.

 You can select the default [Payment Terms](/docs/user/manual/en/accounts/payment-terms) to be applied in sales orders and sales invoices in 'Default Payment Terms Template' field.